Cancer is when abnormal cells divide in an uncontrolled way. Some cancers may eventually spread into other tissues.

 But thanks to improved treatments and research many people are cured and more than half live for more than 10 years.

 Northern Care Alliance has experience in offering studies in many types of cancer, including:

 - The Royal Oldham Hospital – urological, colorectal, gynaecological, breast and haematological cancers- this hospital has a dedicated haematology unit.

 - Salford Royal – urological , colorectal, neurological and haematological cancers.

 Salford Royal has a Brain Tumour Biobank, established in 2016 as part of the Manchester Cancer Research Centre Biobank and both Salford Royal and the Royal Oldham host satellite radiotherapy centres for the world famous Christie Hospital.

-Further information on cancer studies can be found on the Cancer Research website.
+Further information on cancer studies can be found on the Cancer Research UK website.